-In addition to the classification of counties into tiers, certain areas may receive special designations.
-Companies in Less Developed Census Tracts (LDCT), Opportunity Zones (OZ), and Military Zones (MZ) are eligible for a \$3,500 job tax credit which can be applied to 100 percent of corporate income tax liability, with excess to payroll withholding.
+Certain areas have special designations.
+Companies in Less Developed Census Tracts (LDCT), Opportunity Zones (OZ), and Military Zones (MZ) are eligible for a \$3,500 job tax credit that can be applied to 100 percent of corporate income tax liability.
+Any excess credits may be used to offset state payroll withholding liability.
 OZs and MZs, as well as Georgia's 40 least-developed counties, offer job tax credits to businesses of any nature, including retail businesses, that create at least two net new jobs.

-LDCTs, OZs and MZs are located throughout the state, and the job threshold requirement, job tax credit value, and use of credits allowed in these areas supersedes those of the county in which these designated areas are located.
+LDCTs, OZs and MZs are located throughout the state, and the job threshold requirement, job tax credit value, and use of credits allowed in these areas supersede those of the county in which these designated areas are located.